trisulnsm/dinodoc/trisuldocs/docs/ug/alerts/manage.md

 To view all alert groups currently in the system, Login as *Admin*
 :::info navigation
-Go to Context Profile-> Alerts-> All Alert Groups
+:point_right: Go to Context Profile-> Alerts-> All Alert Groups
 :::

 Upon navigation to the Alert Groups page, a comprehensive list of Alert Groups and their GUIDs are displayed, accompanied by a summary header indicating the **total** count, **enabled** count, **disabled** count of *alert groups*.